 Jaundice in babies

 jaundice; phototherapy; yellow; ;

-Jaundice can be seen in about 60% of full term babies (babies who are born after about 38 weeks of pregnancy).
+Two or three days after birth you may notice that your baby's skin has a yellow colour - this is called jaundice.
+Jaundice can be seen in the first week or so in about 60% of full term babies (babies who are born after about 38 weeks of pregnancy).
 It is even more common in babies who are born early or who are sick.

 Some babies will need treatment for the jaundice, while for most the jaundice will not last long (between 1 and 2 weeks) and not cause problems even without treatment.